-One of the most important qualities in a spouse for a successful life and a good marriage is something I never even considered when I was single.
+One of the most important qualities in the right partner for marriage (and a successful life) is something I never even considered when I was single.

 A strong work ethic.